vic-cieslak/portfolio-income-manager/PROGRESS.md

 # Next Steps for Django Income Tracking Project

+## need fast
+claculator in income input for type ( number of hours ) muliplty by current USD exchange rate

 ### NEW

-- add ability to export/import data [meh]
+- add ability to export/import data
 - add ability to have different potfolios? [not needed]
 - add tracking token usage for expenses for AI, create pie chart (open router, claude3.7, gemini, chatgpt, replit)
 - built in XMR wallet / ETH wallet / BTC wallet ??
+- sync or deploy as web app?

 ## 2. Prognose income / portfolio value
 - Create a new 'forecasting' app